sybrew/the-seo-framework/readme.txt

 	* Method `the_seo_framework()->generate_excerpt()` now has its third parameter (`$max_char_length`) default value increased by 1.
 From 154 to 155.
 * **Improved:**
 	/
+	* Reduced sitemap's generation memory usage.
+		* This means now 1200 posts, pages and custom post types can be generated without concern.
+			* This is 3600 posts in total.
+		* This means the previous sitemap transient has been invalidated.
+WordPress will clean this up automatically.
 	* Method `the_seo_framework()->call_function()` now passes objects, so you can use `$this` in the called function.
 	* Class overloading magic methods (`__wakeup()`, `__call()`, `__get()`, `__set()`) are now only initiated once and can't be reinitated or overloaded.
 	* TODO The old option update handler has been moved into the new 2.7.0 update handler.